 Instead, a far better way to rack up Hilton points would be to sign up for the US-issued Amex Hilton credit cards and collect their welcome bonuses, while saving your hard-earned Amex MR points for more valuable uses – such as the current 30% transfer bonus to Marriott Bonvoy.

-Not only will there be excellent value in redeeming for free hotel nights, but Marriott Bonvoy’s 40+ airline transfer partners also greatly expand the possibilities for redeeming MR and MR Select points towards amazing flight experiences as well.
+If you fall in the latter camp, keep in mind that not only will there be excellent value in redeeming for free hotel nights, but Marriott Bonvoy’s 40+ airline transfer partners also greatly expand the possibilities for redeeming MR points towards amazing flight experiences as well.